Natalie Jacobs: USC Trojans

-Jacobs transferred to the University of Southern California in 2018.
 As a redshirt junior, she played in all 22 games, making 17 starts for the Trojans.
 She scored 5 goals and made 2 assists, including a goal in each of her first two games.
 In her final season, she played in all 23 games and made 21 starts for the Trojans.
 She scored four goals and led the team with nine assists.
 The Trojans advanced the quarterfinals of the NCAA quarterfinals where Jacobs scored against the University of North Carolina but ultimately the Tar Heels defeated the Trojans 3–2.

 Club career

 Washington Spirit

 In the 2020 NWSL College Draft, the Washington Spirit drafted Jacobs with the 13th overall pick.
 Jacobs made her NWSL debut in the 2020 NWSL Challenge Cup on July 1, 2020.
 She played in 7 games of the Spirit's 9 games during the abbreviated 2020 season.
 Overall she earned 5 starts and played a total of 397 minutes.
 Jacobs signed a new, two-year contract with the Spirit after the 2020 season and she joined the team for preseason in February 2021.